 Students will have the support of an on-site team comprising of the Dean, Deputy Dean and a team of Resident Fellows/Assistants.
 Every floor has an RF/RA, and their job is to provide academic guidance and pastoral support, ensuring each and every resident is looked after.

-We generally recommend first year students opt for one of the colleges.
-They’ll be surrounded by a group of like-minded individuals, make friends with other first years and have the support and guidance of senior students.
+We generally recommend first year students opt for one of the colleges (excluding International House, as school leavers are non-preferenced), residents will be surrounded by a group of like-minded individuals, make friends with other first years and have the support and guidance of senior students.

 Goldstein College is family.
 Living here is diverse and exciting, and it bridges the gap between university and home.